 For the Andes, the model predicts a 1-day temperature drop up to 5 K in one day east of the Andes (Fig. 14b), which is also the value given by the composite in Fig. 14d, the location of this temperature anomaly being well reproduced.
-For the surface pressure, the model (Fig. 14a) only captures a part of the signal observed in the corresponding composite (Fig. 14c), namely the part of the signal which is confined to the eastern flank of the mountains.
+For the surface pressure, the model (Fig. 14a) only captures a part of the signal observed in the corresponding composite (Fig. 14c), namely the part of the signal confined to the eastern flank of the mountains.
 There, the surface pressure increase in the model is near 10 hPa (Fig. 14a), whereas it is 8 hPa in the composite (Fig. 14c).
-These last correspondences explain that the second EMT signal from the model ($\hat{T}{Ad2}(1d) = 7.3$ Ha) compares well with the largest 1-day tendency in the composites ($\Delta \tilde{T}{Ad2} = 8.7$ Ha, see also Fig. 4c and Table (4)).
-The vertical structure of the cold dome from the model (not shown) is also similar to Fig. 7 from Garreaud (2000), which shows the meridional and vertical extension of the cold domes associated to the south-american cold surges.
+These last correspondences explain that the second EMT signal from the model [$\hat{T}{Ad2}(1 \text{ day}) =$ 7.3 Ha] compares well with the largest 1-day tendency in the composites ($\Delta \tilde{T}{Ad2} = 8.7 \text{ Ha}$; see also Fig. 4c and Table 4).
+The vertical structure of the cold dome from the model (not shown) is also similar to Fig. 7 from Garreaud (2000), which shows the meridional and vertical extension of the cold domes associated with the South American cold surges.